 Why Does Cheek Biting Happen?

+Chewing on the inside of the cheek might help a person feel calmer during times of stress or anxiety or be triggered by boredom.
 Sometimes, a person with a BFRD might start biting the inside of their cheek because they notice a bump or uneven texture.
 They might chew in an attempt to remove the bump or smooth out the rough patch, even though the act of biting does more harm than good.